 Studies have shown that smoking is harmful.
 Smoking puts a strain on the heart and blood vessels.
 If you are undergoing dialysis, then you should stop smoking.

 How about sexual relationships?

-The physical and emotional changes caused by chronic disease can also affect your sex life.
+The physical and emotional changes caused by renal failure can also affect your sex life.
 Sexual appetite and sexual activity can be reduced as a result.
 Men may experience impotence at the beginning of dialysis treatment.
 Talk to your doctor about this.
 Such problems can usually be easily resolved by adjusting your medication.
 Women are generally able to have children in spite of kidney disease.
 However, careful risk assessment and close coordination with your doctor is essential.

-How does the disease affect my job?
+How does the condition affect my job?

 Can dialysis patients who are students continue to study?